-Swimming pools are fun add-ons to any home.
-But they can also be dangerous.
+Swimming pools are fun but they can also be dangerous.
 Accidents are always a possibility.
-It’s important to make sure you have coverage for your pool.
+It’s important to make sure you have proper homeowners insurance coverage.
 Doing so could save you thousands of dollars.

 Insurers offer protection for physical damage to your pool as part of your homeowner’s insurance.
 But your policy will only pay for damages from covered perils.
-Carriers may also consider your pool as an “other structure” on your property.
-You’ll need to be sure that your policy includes coverage for other structures like your pool.
+Carriers may also consider it as an “other structure” on your property.
+You’ll need to be sure that your policy includes coverage for it.

-Your home insurance will cover you from any pool-related liabilities.
+Your home insurance policy will protect you from any pool-related liabilities.
 If an accident occurs, you’re liable to pay for any damages.
-Meanwhile, your liability protection would step in to cover any accidents that occur in your pool, up to your current limits.
+Meanwhile, your liability protection would step in to cover any accidents that occur, up to your current limits.

 - Lightning strikes

-You may need to add other structure blanket coverage if you have a pool.
-This is because your pool is separate from your home.
-This applies whether it’s an in-ground pool or not.
-Some insurers will allow you to buy blanket coverage.
+You may need to add other structure blanket coverage if you have a pool area.
+This is because it’s separate from your home.
+This applies whether it’s an in-ground or not.
+Some insurance companies will allow you to buy it.
 This lets you choose which structures you’d like to add to your policy.
-Be sure to check with your insurer to see if you need blanket coverage to cover your pool.
+Be sure to check with your provider to see if you need it to cover yours.

-Your homeowner’s policy will cover quite a bit, but it doesn’t cover any damages you cause.
+Your home insurance policy will cover quite a bit, but it doesn’t pay for any damages you cause.
 Damages because you didn’t maintain your pool aren’t a reason to file a claim.
-Insurers will only cover damages that outside forces cause.
+Insurers will only cut a check for damages that outside forces cause.

-Insurers won’t cover any pool damages from ice.
-Draining the pool during the winter is a normal part of pool maintenance to prevent damages.
+Homeowners insurance providers won’t cover any damages from ice.
+Draining the pool during the winter is a normal part of upkeep to prevent damage.
 Not doing so is a lack of maintenance and won’t be part of your policy.

-Your home insurance will help protect you from any liabilities.
-This includes:
+Your homeowners insurance will help protect you from many liabilities, including:

 - Bodily injury